Life is so much easier when you know how to quiet the mind. Because with a quiet mind you can slow down and enjoy life.

 When we go through stress at work or something doesn’t feel right in a relationship, we feel on edge, we feel restless, we feel antsy.

 We’re all in the same boat here.
 We all suffer those moments of an anxious mind.
+In fact it is one of the top 17 Buddhist wisdoms that we will always experience suffering.
+So we had better learn how to handle it.

 When I was 28 I suffered a terrible experience when I was completely broke and near homeless.
 Well; I was homeless for 24 hours.
 Then friends rescued me and helped me get back home to England.